Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 #### Coaches have come a long way since their horse-drawn namesakes of the early 1800’s.

-#### But just as every good Sherlock Holmes adventure began with a coach arriving at 221b Baker Street, coaches today depart for a staggering number of locations across the UK and Europe and the potential for adventure is huge.
+#### Just as every good Sherlock Holmes adventure began with a coach arriving at 221b Baker Street, coaches today depart for a staggering number of locations across the UK and Europe and the potential for adventure is huge.
 ‘Come Watson, the game is afoot…’

 ## Why travel by coach?